digitaldrummerj/digitaldrummerj.me/_drafts/ng2/ng2-your-first-project.md

 {% assign imagedir = "/images/ng2-getting-started/" | prepend: site.baseurl | prepend: site.url %}

 Welcome to the series on Getting Started with Angular 2.
-Angular 2 was released back in September and and so far I have been enjoying working with it.
+Angular 2 was released in September 2016 and and so far I have been enjoying working with it.
 I have been using the TypeScript version of Angular 2.
 It is has been pretty easy for me so far to pick it up but there have been a few things that have made me scratch me head.
-In this series I will walk you through creating a simple Angular 2 project that has a header/footer, routing to components/modules, show how to add new components/services, create multiple modules, lock down routes, changing UI configurations based on the environment parameter and adding in the Bootstrap library.
+In this series I am going to walk you through creating a simple Angular 2 project that has a header/footer, routing to components/modules, show how to add new components/services, create multiple modules, lock down routes, changing UI configurations based on the environment parameter and adding in the Bootstrap library.
+When you are done with the series, you will have a good structure for any project that you want to start.

-This is the first post in the series and we will get everything setup on your machine to do Angular 2 developer and then you will create your Angular 2 project that the rest of the series will build on.
+In this post we will get everything setup on your machine to do Angular 2 developer and then you will create your Angular 2 project that the rest of the series will build on.
+We will be using the new Angular CLI to generate the project and several of the features such as components, services, modules, and pipes.

-Angular 2 comes with a really handy command line interface called the Angular CLI that can generate projects and add components/services/modules/pipes/etc.  The Angular CLI is a node based command line utility.
-This mean that we need to first install NodeJs and then install the npm package angular-cli.

 ## Installing The Angular  CLI

-The first thing we need to make sure we have installed in NodeJs.
-I would suggest installing the latest LTS version from [https://nodejs.org](https://nodejs.org) which at the time of this writing is 6.9.1.
+ The Angular CLI is a node based utility which means that we need to first install Node before we can install the npm package angular-cli.
+The minimum version of Node that is required for the the Angular CLI requires is Node 4.x but I would suggest installing the latest LTS version from [https://nodejs.org](https://nodejs.org) which at the time of this writing is 6.9.1.
 To verify the version of node that you have installed, launch a command prompt and run `node -v`.
+If you need to install Node, download the LTS installer from [https://nodejs.org](https://nodejs.org) and accept any prompts that the installer has.

 After you have Node installed, we need to globally install the Angular CLI by running (it will take several minutes):